 - Earning caps – Some cash back cards come with earning caps that drastically limit how much you can earn in rewards each year.

 - Smaller sign-up bonuses – Both cash back and travel cards frequently offer a bonus for opening a card and meeting a spending threshold.
 Unfortunately, with cash back cards, bonuses tend to be much smaller.

 Travel rewards credit cards

-Travel rewards credit cards offer points rather than cash back on your spending.
+Travel rewards credit cards offer points or miles rather than cash back on your spending.
 Most travel cards come with a variety of redemption options, including cash back or statement credits, gift cards and merchandise.
 However, you’ll usually get the best value by using points to book travel directly through a portal, or for transfers to airline and hotel partners.